Instructional Coaches help teachers build their capacities and facilitate data-driven professional development that maximizes student potential.

 4. How Do You Stay Current On Educational Research And Best Practices?

-Simple Answer: I actively read teaching journals, blogs, newsletters from educational non-profits/associations, and EdWeek.
+Example Answer: I actively read teaching journals, blogs, newsletters from educational non-profits/associations, and EdWeek.

 I also join social media forums to regularly discuss effective interventions and methods based on evidence that produce equitable results.